Ethantl28/Omelet/README.md

 # 🥚 Omelet - A Simple Math Library in Rust

-Omelet is a lightweight and extensible Rust math library docused on game development.
+Omelet is a lightweight and extensible Rust math library focused on game development.
 Designed for both clarity and performance, Omelet provides essential vector and matrix math utilities with an emphasis on clean API design, strong documentation, and comprehensive test coverage.

 #
 ## Features